Progressive Fusion for Multimodal Integration: Conclusion

 \section{Conclusion}

 Our paper presents a model-agnostic approach to incorporate benefits of early fusion into late fusion networks via backward connections.
 We argued for some sufficient conditions when our backward connection based design to be more effective than usual fusion designs, supported by an artificial data experiment.
-Through thorough experiments, we made a case for using backward connections to improve model performance and robustness.
-We showed that Pro-fusion led to performance improvements even on SOTA architecture, which opens new research avenues in exploring options for backprojection of information in multimodal fusion architectures.
+With real data experiments, we make a case for using multimodal backward connections and show that Pro-fusion can improve even SOTA models.

-\textbf{Limitations and Social Impact} Multimodal fusion is an important problem in health-care application.
-Improvements in early identification of conditions such as Alzheimer's, using information from health records, can add significantly to the quality of life for patients.
-A future potential direction of our work is to assess its applicability in healthcare domain.
-Our experiments do not give a clear answer to the question of how our approach interacts with other model agnostic methods.
-However as the processing induced by ProFusion is similar to message passing on the graph in Figure \ref{fig:M1}, if the task has a similar dependency structure between modalities, then our method can be expected to yield good improvements \footnote{for details refers to Appendix \ref{apx:ablation2}}That said, no model design is is suitable for all problems, and our results are limited to the datasets we experimented on.
+\textbf{Limitations}: Our experiments do not give a clear answer to the question of how our approach interacts with other model agnostic methods.
+As Pro-Fusion instantiates a version of message passing on the graph in Figure \ref{fig:M1}, if a task has a similar dependency structure, then our method can be expected to yield good improvements \footnote{for details refers to Appendix \ref{apx:ablation2}}.
+That said, no model design is suitable for all problems, and our results might not generalize to other datasets.